2015, Vol. 2 Issue 4, Part B

 How to cite this article:

 Muneesh kumar, Parvinder kumar, Sangeeta Devi.
 Toxicity of Copper Sulphate on Behavioural Parameter and Respiratory Surveillance in Freshwater Catfish, Clarias Batrachus (Linn.).
-International Journal of Fauna and Biological Studies.
-2015; 2(4): 80-85.
+Int J Fauna Biol Stud 2015;2(4):80-85.